nexe/nexe/README.md

     - Example: `{ CompanyName: "ACME Corp" }`
     - default: `{}`
  - #### `clean: boolean`
-    - If included, nexe will remove temporary files for accompanying configuration and exit
+    - If included, nexe will remove temporary files for the accompanying configuration and exit
  - #### `enableNodeCli: boolean`
     - Enable the original Node CLI (will prevent application cli from working)
     - default: `false`
  - #### `sourceUrl: string`
-    - Provide an alternate url for the node source.
-Should be a `.tar.gz`
+    - Provide an alternate url for the node source code
+    - Note: temporary files will still be created for this under the specified version
  - #### `loglevel: string`
     - Set the loglevel, info, silent, or verbose
     - default: `'info'`